enkidevs/curriculum/programming-fundamentals/core/data/pf-lists.md

 ---
 ## Content

 Lists, although a data type on their own, represent a collection of data types.
-Usually you can mix the data types in a list, but some languages only let you use one data type in a list.
+Usually you can mix elements with different data types in a list, but some languages only let you use one data type in a list.

 Lists are usually defined using square brackets `[ ]`, with the values (** or variables**) separated by commas inside.